Jason lives? The court battle that's killing 'Friday the 13th' - KESQ

 “Within the next couple years a number of iconic Hollywood movies could wind up in court,” Moss said.
 “Films like ‘Robocop,’ ‘Beetlejuice’ and ‘Ace Ventura.'”

-Fox already settled a case over the rights to Arnold Schwarzenegger’s 1987 film “Predator,” Ross said, adding that Disney is currently in litigation over five Marvel characters including Spider-Man, Iron Man and Black Widow.
-But Ross says fans shouldn’t worry that their favorite Avengers are at risk of being kept off screen.
+Fox already settled a case over the rights to Arnold Schwarzenegger’s 1987 film “Predator,” Moss said, adding that Disney is currently in litigation over five Marvel characters including Spider-Man, Iron Man and Black Widow.
+But Moss says fans shouldn’t worry that their favorite Avengers are at risk of being kept off screen.

 “50-50” odds of another movie